Andrettin/Wyrmsun/readme.txt

 - Added Germanic Catapult (graphics by b_o).
 - The Gnomish Caravan's graphics have been updated (by b_o).
 - The Goblin Thief's attack now sometimes displays a slashing animation instead of a thrusting one (graphics by b_o).
+- Added Germanic Watch Tower and Guard Tower (graphics by Jinn).
+- Fixed two bugs which could cause desync in multiplayer due to heroes.

 * Upgrades
 - Added Masonry upgrade (increases building HP and armor, and allows upgrade to guard towers) for the dwarves, germanics and goblins (graphics by Leo).